 - This shift is manifesting in incurred loss dollars in interesting ways:

 - The severity of indemnity and medical-only claims reported in the COVID-period have not changed significantly over prior months, aside from a few spikes in indemnity severity in June and October; however total claims severity is up somewhat due to the higher proportion of indemnity claims.
-2020 YTD indemnity and total severity are up 8% and 15% over 2019 respectively.

 - Changes in reported claim volume across different cause of injury and injury body part since COVID began are fairly similar across all types (generally down between 60-80%) except for COVID related causes and body parts, where increases are significant.